About Kansas Chun Kuhn Taekwondo

 In 1973, Supreme Master Kim starred in two films, Only the Brave Stands and The Big Show Down (also titled The Kung Fu Massacre), shot in Hong Kong.
 Supreme Master Kim’s memorable kicking techniques in The Big Show Down continue to earn him praise more than 40 years later.
 Bolo Yeung, better known for his performances in Bruce Lee’s Enter the Dragon and Jean-Claude Van Damme’s Bloodsport, also appears in The Big Showdown.

 By 1977, Supreme Master Kim had become interested in the World Taekwondo Federation (now known simply as World Taekwondo), which honored him with 8th Dan, and in 1978 he sponsored the 3rd Asian Taekwon-Do Championships in Hong Kong at the request of Kim Un Yong, President of the WTF.
 He published his first book, Practical Taekwon-Do: Defenses Against Weapons, in 1979, culled from nearly 3000 pages of material and more than 20 patterns, which he began writing in the mid-1960s, soon after General Choi’s Taekwon-Do: The Art of Self-Defence was published.
 The World Chun Kuhn Do Federation, which he founded in the United States in 2002, published his second book, Chun Kuhn Do: The Complete Wellness Art (Volume 1), which features 15 new patterns developed for Chun Kuhn Taekwondo.
 In 2007, the Official Taekwondo Hall of Fame® inducted Supreme Master Kim Bok-Man, recognizing his lifelong contributions.
 Supreme Master Kim was further honored by the Official Taekwondo Hall of Fame® at the Second Induction Banquet in 2009.
 His third book, Taekwondo: Defense Against Weapons, was published in 2012 by YMAA Publication Center and selected as a Best Books Award Finalist by USA Book News.
 His fourth book, Taekwon-Do: Origins of the Art: Bok Man Kim’s Historic Photospective (1955-2015), was published by Moosul Publishing in 2015.
-Taekwon-Do: Origins of the Art was also selected as a Best Books Award Finalist by USA Book News.
+Taekwon-Do: Origins of the Art received the Beverly Hills Book Award and was likewise selected as a Best Books Award Finalist by USA Book News.

 Kim, Bok Man.
 Personal interviews with Master Mike Swope.
 September 2013 – Present.